xinlin-z/littlemail/README.md

       --to to@qq.com --fromaddr from@qq.com --passwd your_password
       --smtp smtp.qq.com

-    You can also specify -a for attachments.
+You can also specify -a for one or more attachments.
-    The default --contype is plain, html is also support.
+The default --contype is plain, html is supported and you are responsible to feed html string for --content.
-    --cc and --bcc are for other receivers.
+--cc and --bcc are for other receivers, optional.
 The default --port is 587, you can also set it to 25, 465 or others, with --tlayer option if needed.

-    One more thing, there three ways to fill the email's content:
+One more thing, there are two ways to fill the email's content:

-    (a), fill --content options in cmd-line;
+(a), fill --content in cmd line;

+(b), use pipe:

-    (b), $ python3 maily.py ..... < content.txt
+    $ python3 maily.py ..... < content.txt
-    (c), $ echo your_content | python3 maily.py ...
+    $ echo your_content | python3 maily.py ...

+help info for inline:

+    $ python3 maily.py inline -h

 ### sub-command: infile

     $ python3 maily.py infile msg.json

-    All of the parameters needed are in a single json file. msg.json is an example for you.
-Some items in json are optional.
+All of the parameters needed are in a single JSON file.
+File msg.json in this repo is an example for you.
-    So, if you put more than one msg under one account, or you set more than one account, you will get batch mode.
-The SMTP server will hold automatically until the last msg for each account.
+If you put more than one email in one account, or you gather more than one account in your json file, you get Batch Mode.
+In these cases, the SMTP server will be hold automatically until the last email sended for each account.

 ## Version